-The interest rate on subsidized loans made to undergraduate students under the Federal Direct Stafford Loan Program is 6.8%.
+The interest rate on subsidized loans made to undergraduate students under the Federal Direct Stafford Loan Program are announced each July for the upcoming award year.
 Interest rate reductions do not affect the interest rates of any prior subsidized Stafford Loan made to undergraduate borrowers; the interest rates on those prior loans remain unchanged.
-All unsubsidized Direct Stafford Loans have a fixed interest rate of 6.8%.
+All unsubsidized Direct Stafford Loans have a fixed interest rate.